apache/spark/docs/cloud-integration.md

-The original v1 commit algorithm renames the output of successful tasks to a job attempt directory, and then renames all the files in that directory into the final destination during the job commit phase
+The original v1 commit algorithm renames the output of successful tasks to a job attempt directory, and then renames all the files in that directory into the final destination during the job commit phase:

 ```
 spark.hadoop.mapreduce.fileoutputcommitter.algorithm.version 1